Claire Miller is a student who battles with depression. She hopes to help end the stigma of mental illness by sharing her own experiences.

 What to Consider Before Getting Rats

 Rats are social animals, and it's, therefore, recommended to adopt two or more.
-They can become bored easily, and need the company of their own kind so that they can enjoy playing, grooming, and cuddling together.
+They can become bored easily and need the company of their own kind so that they can enjoy playing, grooming, and cuddling together.
 They also communicate through smells and high-pitched sounds that we can't hear.
 So no matter how much time you spend with them, you can't completely replace ratty companionship.

 But trust me, two rats isn't double the work.
-It is double the fun though, watching them play!
+It is double the fun watching them play!

-Please note that it is your responsibility to reduce the chances of unwanted litters, either by separating males and females, or by having them neutered.
+Please note that it is your responsibility to reduce the chances of unwanted litters, either by separating males and females or by having them neutered.

-Also, try and fill the cage with a range of different toys and enrichment activities.
+You should try and fill the cage with a range of different toys and enrichment activities.
 These do not have to be expensive, and you can make your own.
 Dried out fruit tree branches and ropes are great for balancing on, and scattering food over the floor of the cage gives them the chance to scavenge like they would in the wild.
 They love chewing and hiding in cardboard boxes!

-Rats are also prone to suffering from respiratory infections and mammary/testicular tumors, which can get quite pricey at the vets.
+Rats are also prone to suffering from respiratory infections and mammary/testicular tumors, which can get quite pricey at the vet.
 In order to lower the chances of having rats that develop these, you can:

-- have your rats neutered
+- Have your rats neutered

-- use dust-free bedding such as aubiose or cardboard
+- Use dust-free bedding such as aubiose or cardboard

-- litter-train your rats and clean the litter tray out daily
+- Litter-train your rats and clean the litter tray out daily

-- thoroughly clean the cage once a week
+- Thoroughly clean the cage once a week

-Also, put a bit of money away every so often into a rat fund in case of future visits to the vets.
+Put a bit of money away every so often into a rat fund in case of future visits to the vets.
 Despite how small rats are, vet bills can be very expensive if your rats later require medication or surgeries, so it's best to be ready just in case.